 Red flag #4: Clients who won’t agree to terms in writing

-A client refusing to sign the freelancer’s contract or have anything agreed to in writing is dangerous because everything becomes negotiable.
-They can shift the goalposts of the project such as adding in more features or changing important milestones.
+A client refusing to sign the freelancer’s contract or agree to terms in writing is dangerous because everything becomes negotiable.
+They can shift the goalposts of the project to suit them, and it makes it harder for you to shut down any problems since you can't refer to what was agreed to in black and white.

-Not having terms agreed to in writing gives the client a stronger platform to make demands that aren’t favourable for you.
+Not having terms agreed to in writing puts the client in a better place to make demands that aren’t favourable for you.
 It makes it difficult for you to keep the project under control.
 You can’t say no to a never-ending stream of revisions because you can’t refer to the contract where it states how many revisions are included in the budget.
 It can also make it difficult to enforce payment terms.

 It’s a slippery slope.
 If a client refuses to agree to anything in writing it can indicate that they’re trying to take advantage of you or that this project isn’t going to be taken seriously.